lietoumai/Computer-Community-of-Chinese-Universities/README.md

 | ------ | ------ | ------ |------ |------ |------ |------ |------ |------ |------ |

- #### This repo will include computer community&open source project of chinese universities
+ #### This repo will include computer community&open source project of chinese universities's
  #### listed in no particular order